johanengstrand/xbee-resources/README.md

 In `./xctu_frames` there are various collections of frames for sending test messages, AT commands etc. from an Xbee radio in API mode.
 Make sure to change the MAC address of each frame to that of your recipient Xbee.
-A message addressed to an all-zero MAC address will be broadcasted to all available radios.
+A message addressed to an all-zero MAC address will be sent as a broadcast message to all available radios.

 In `./xctu_packets` one can find some test packets that can be of use for local Xbee radios in Transparent (AT) mode.